 Then you get older, and have two choices:

-2. that the marriage probably fell apart after the first month.
+2. that the marriage probably fell apart after the first month, OR

-Or even: 3.
-That the original writers had never met a real prince.
+3. that the original writers had never met a real prince.

 In which case you have to conclude that you can probably write a more interesting story, so long as your characters don’t remain as 2-dimensional as Prince Charming.